Out-Law Guide 5 min. read

-Changes to the civil information powers, to be included in the next Finance Bill, will allow HM Revenue and Customs (HMRC) to issue a financial institution notice (FIN) requesting information about a financial institution's customers for the purposes of domestic or overseas tax investigations, without having to obtain the approval of the first-tier tribunal (FTT) or the taxpayer.
+Changes made by the Finance Act 2021 allow HM Revenue and Customs (HMRC) to issue a financial institution notice (FIN) requesting information about a financial institution's customers for the purposes of domestic or overseas tax investigations, without having to obtain the approval of the first-tier tribunal (FTT) or the taxpayer.

-This is a big change to the current rules.
-Currently, HMRC can only issue a notice requiring a third party to provide information reasonably required to check a person's tax position if the taxpayer agrees or if the FTT approves the notice.
+This is a big change to the previous rules.
+Previously, HMRC could only issue a notice requiring a third party to provide information reasonably required to check a person's tax position if the taxpayer agreed or if the FTT approved the notice.
 Notices can be issued where HMRC is seeking information for its own enquiries, or where it has been asked for information by a foreign tax authority.

 A Financial Information Notice can only be used where, in the reasonable opinion of the HMRC officer giving the notice, the information or document requested is of a kind that it would not be onerous for the financial institution to provide or produce.

 The changes are intended to enable HMRC to deal more efficiently with requests for information from foreign tax authorities.
-The UK is the only G20 country to require the approval of a tribunal or the consent of the taxpayer before a third party notice can be issued.
-This makes the process take longer, and means that it takes HMRC on average 12 months to produce the information compared to an internationally-agreed target of six months.
+The UK was the only G20 country to require the approval of a tribunal or the consent of the taxpayer before a third party notice could be issued.
+This made the process take longer, and meant that it takes HMRC on average 12 months to produce the information compared to an internationally-agreed target of six months.

-The changes are intended to come into effect for notices issued after the next Finance Bill receives royal assent.
-They will apply to notices issued after this date regardless of when the tax liability or tax debt arose.
+The changes came into effect on 10 June 2021.
+They apply to notices issued after this date regardless of when the tax liability or tax debt arose.